pmcau/AustralianElectorates/readme.source.md

 ## NuGets

-The NuGets contain a static copy of all the electorate data.
+The NuGets contain a static copy of the electorate data.
 This data is embedded as resources inside the assembly.
 No network calls are done.

  * [AustralianElectorates](https://nuget.org/packages/AustralianElectorates/)
  * [AustralianElectorates.Bogus](https://nuget.org/packages/AustralianElectorates.Bogus/)